Sharing nudes and semi-nudes: Responding to incidents and safeguarding children and young people

 This guidance to support education settings with developing procedures to respond to incidents involving sharing nudes or semi-nudes has been produced by Welsh Government as part of the UK Council for Internet Safety’s (UKCIS) Education Working Group.

-What does this advice cover?
+What this advice covers

 The types of incidents that this advice covers are:

-• young people under the age of 18 sharing adult pornography or exchanging sexual texts that do not contain images
+This advice does not cover young people under the age of 18 sharing adult pornography or exchanging sexual texts that do not contain images.

 Defining ‘sharing nudes and semi-nudes’

-This advice uses the term ‘sharing nudes and semi-nudes’ to mean the creating and/or sharing of nude or semi-nude images, videos or live streams by young people under the age of 18.
+This advice uses the term ‘sharing nudes and semi-nudes’ to mean the creating or sharing of nude or semi-nude images, videos or live streams by young people under the age of 18.
 This could be via social media, gaming platforms, chat apps or forums.
 It could also involve sharing between devices via services like Apple’s AirDrop, which works offline.

-This term has been changed from sexting to ensure greater clarity for professionals, parents/carers and children and young people.
+This term has been changed from sexting to ensure greater clarity for professionals, parents, carers and children and young people.
 The term more appropriately encompasses all types of image sharing incidents.

 The motivations for taking and sharing nude and semi-nude images are not always sexually or criminally motivated.
-Children and young people can be groomed or coerced into sending nude and semi-nude images; however, nude and semi-nude images may be created and shared within consensual relationships or may be received unsolicited.
+Children and young people can be groomed or coerced into sending nude and semi-nude images.
+However, nude and semi-nude images may be created and shared within consensual relationships or may be received unsolicited.

 It is also possible for a young person in a consensual relationship to be coerced into sharing an image with their partner.
 Incidents may also occur where:

-• children and young people find nudes and semi-nudes online and share them claiming to be from a peer
+- children and young people find nudes and semi-nudes online and share them claiming to be from a peer

-• children and young people digitally merge an image of a young person with an existing nude online
+- children and young people digitally merge an image of a young person with an existing nude online

 The sharing of nudes and semi-nudes can happen publicly online, in one-to-one messaging or via group chats and closed social media accounts.